 Coleps elongatus

-Coleps elongatus I could detect so far only in the Purren pond.
-Possibly I have overlooked the species in the specimens from my other localities so far, because a safe assignment is possible only on the basis of the 2 caudalcilia and the form and arrangement of the “windows” in the carapace.
-However, the species is conspicuous by its slender shape even at low magnification.
+So far I have been able to detect Coleps elongatus only in the Purren pond.
+Possibly I have overlooked the Coleps species in the samples from my other localities, because a safe assignment is possible only on the basis of the 2 caudal cilia and the form and arrangement of the “windows” in the armour.
+However, the species is conspicuous in its slender shape even at low magnification.
 The “windows” of Coleps elongatus are pretzel-shaped, like in Coleps hirtus.
-However, Coleps elongatus has 5 “windows” in a row per half cell (s. fig. 3), while Coleps hirtus has only 4 “windows” per half cell.
+However, Coleps elongatus has 5 “windows” in anterior main plate and 4 in the posterior main plate (s. fig. 3), while Coleps hirtus has only 4 “windows” in both main plates.

 Coleps-elongatus